 Jaś has held a number of prestigious positions in the UK, France, Germany, and the United States, and remains a visiting professor at the University of Chicago.

 Stefanie Lenk is a DPhil candidate in Art History studying pre-Christian imagery on baptisteries of the 5th and 6th century in the western Mediterranean, and is the Lead Curator of the project’s exhibition.

 Before joining the project, Stefanie studied for a BA at the Humboldt University, and took Masters degrees at the Courtauld Institute and at Oxford in curation and the History of Art.

 Maria Lidova is a post-doctoral researcher working on Byzantine, late antique and early medieval art, in particularly some of the earliest Christian icons.

 Before the project, Maria studied at the Moscow State University, Scuola Normale Superiore di Pisa, and has spent extended research periods in Paris, Florence, and Rome.

 Georgi Parpulov is a Project Curator at the British Museum, and conducts research on Christian art in the eastern Mediterranean.

 Georgi read history at the University of Sofia before undertaking doctoral research at the University of Chicago.

-Rachel Wood is a post-doctoral researcher working on religions in the Sasanian Persian Empire.
+Rachel Wood is a postdoctoral researcher working on art and religions in the Sasanian Persian Empire.